rodricios/autocomplete/README.md

     ...
 229 words more...

+239 words, still kind of lot though huh?
+And you know your brother, he's too lazy to do this work *by hand* (*cough* programming  *cough*) ;)

-239 words?
-The word I'm looking for is on the tip of my tongue.
+So the word I'm looking for is on the tip of my tongue.
 I think the next letter is "i".

 *1 minute later*